 Your transplant team will talk to you about your risk of side effects from your medicine.
 It’s hard to predict what side effects a person may have after a transplant.
 You know your body best.
 Tell your transplant team if you notice any side effects so they can help you manage them.

 Possible side effects of kidney transplant medicines include:

 - nausea, diarrhea, heartburn, or vomiting

-- abnormal levels of electrolytes (such as potassium and magnesium) in the blood
+- abnormal levels of electrolytes (such as potassium and magnesium) in your blood

 - high blood pressure

-- changes in the levels of your blood cells
+- changes in your white or red blood cell count

 - increased appetite and weight gain

-- mood changes, night sweats, dreams that seem real (called vivid dreams), sleep problems, and anxiety
+- night sweats, dreams that seem real (called vivid dreams), sleep problems

 - rounding of the face (called “moon face”)